JuliaArrays/EndpointRanges.jl/README.md

-This functionality is now in Julia, as of Julia 1.4, while syntax is slightly different.
+The functionality of this package is now (partially, i.e. for the first usage example, but not for views) in Julia, as of Julia 1.4, while syntax is slightly different.

 # EndpointRanges